P-Roq/financial_report_etl_pipeline/README.md

     - Similarly, the log file is stored by default in the `app` folder but can be stored elsewhere filling out `log_directory`.
     - The number of runs before flushing can be specified by filling out the `runs_before_flush_log` parameter, otherwise, the log file is automatically flushed by default when it registers 10 app runs before the next run.

-- A check feature allows to identify/log whether requested JSON files - income statement, balance sheet, etc., were unsuccessfully collected from the source (shuts down the ETL).
+- A check feature allows to identify/log whether requested JSON files - income statement, balance sheet, etc., were unsuccessfully collected from the source (shuts down the program).

 ### Examples - command and standard output.